Trump's attacks on US justice system after guilty verdict could be useful to autocrats like Putin

 Moscow agreed with Trump's assessment of Thursday's verdict, calling it the "elimination of political rivals by all possible legal or illegal means," Kremlin spokesman Dmitry Peskov said.
 In September, Putin said the prosecution of Trump was political revenge that "shows the rottenness of the American political system."

-After the verdict, Hungary's prime minister, Viktor Orban, called Trump a “man of honor” and urged him to “keep on fighting.”
+After the verdict, Hungary's populist, pro-Russia prime minister, Viktor Orban, called Trump a “man of honor” and urged him to “keep on fighting.”

 China’s state-owned Global Times newspaper suggested Trump’s conviction adds to the “farcical nature” of this year's U.S. presidential election, adding that it will aggravate political extremism and end in “more chaos and social unrest.”